-5. Educating parents about online safety
+5. Educating parents/carers about online safety

 The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website and letters home.
-This policy will also be shared with parents.
+This policy will also be shared with parents via the school website.